Hatimloha/Open_Telemetry-/Project.md

 **Service:** Defines how telemetry data flows through the system, specifying which receivers, processors, and exporters are used for traces, metrics, and logs.

+# This code block is for demonstration purposes only and should not be used on the Linux machine.
+It is already included in the cloned GitHub repository.

 ```shell
 # Copyright The OpenTelemetry Authors
 # SPDX-License-Identifier: Apache-2.0